 Is Email Dead?
-Here's Why Investing in Email Marketing Is Still a Good Idea
+Here's Why Email Marketing Is Still a Good Idea

 Have you ever received a promotional email and clicked on it?
 Do you recall what made you take action—perhaps it was the content, the promo itself, or the compelling way the products or services were portrayed?